opencast/opencast-docker/README.md

 $ docker pull "learnweb/opencast:<distribution>-<version>"
 ```

+# Build

 If you want to build the images yourself, there is a `Makefile` with the necessary `docker build` commands for all distributions.
 Running `make` in the root directory will create these images.
+To customize the build you can override these variables:

+* `DOCKER_REPO`
+  The fist part of the image name.
+It defaults to `learnweb/opencast` and will be extended by the name of the Opencast distribution.
+* `DOCKER_TAG`
+  The tag of the image.
+Defaults to the content of `VERSION`.
+* `REPO`
+  The git repository to clone Opencast from.
+The default is the upstream repository, but you can use your own fork.
+* `BRANCH`
+  The name of the git branch to check out.

 # Quick Start